The Complete Guide to Probiotics

 4. Quality Assurance

-Reputable manufacturers demonstrate quality through:
+Reputable supplement manufacturers demonstrate quality through:

 • Third-party testing verification (look for NSF, USP, or ConsumerLab seals)